When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “He really acts addicted,” Jack notes.

 “You can’t be addicted to pot,” I assert, knowing that in Max’s case, he’s the exception that proves the rule.

-Jack lays with him and gives him his full attention.
-I strip to my briefs and lay on my bed watching them cuddle.
+Jack lies with him and gives him his full attention.
+I strip to my briefs and lie on my bed watching them cuddle.
 I think of all sorts of lyrics for ‘Don’t Leap.’
 Jace starts signing that we haven’t come up with any chords and melodies for the verses and chorus.
 He starts humming, which I think I can just barely hear.
 I get the SG and repeat the notes.
 He smiles at me when he sees I don’t need him to show me the notes.
 Jack starts humming to the music.
 It’s a joyous feeling that he is really going to sing with me in the band.
 “Don’t Leap’ is coming together.
 He looks up from Max with a big grin on his face.
 He comes over and snaps the waistband on my briefs.

 “You look so yummy running around half-naked,” he compliments me.

 What is it with this underwear fetish?
 But I play along, stripping him down to what are an identical but saggy pair, the soaked ones from our first night.
 I pull out a fresh pair for him, so we can run around together like five-year olds in our Underoos.
 But his dick was already hard, so we save that pair until after our shower.

 “I’ll get Felix to give me more.
 You’ll have to autograph a bunch for him to sell.”